 The laptop sleeve is padded and there are a few zipped sections for storing any loose paperwork or valuables.
 Just remember that if you over pack the main compartment, it will be more difficult to pack a laptop in the laptop sleeve.

 The backpack is simplistic in design, they haven’t thrown in an uncontrollable amount of zips and compartments.
 It’s very functional.

 The small top compartment is ideal for passport, keys or sunglasses – including a soft lined material with anti scratch properties.

-Every person we spoke to about them had nothing but praise.
+Every person we spoke to about the backpack had nothing but praise.
 It almost felt like we were part of a club, a universal language where you nod your approval to your fellow Osprey Farpoint 40 carrier.

 Osprey is a household name and they have been selling backpacks for years.

 We didn’t either!
 Double bonus?!
 Any problems with the backpack, no matter how major or minor just mail it in to them and they’ll resolve it.

-The backpack comes in 2 sizes: either S/M or M/L. To get the correct size for your body type, simply follow the sizing guide on Ospreys website.
+Important: The backpack comes in 2 sizes: either S/M or M/L. To get the correct size for your body type, simply follow the sizing guide on Ospreys website.